 ISP Forensic Training

-At the beginning of the training, the trainees are handed a number of phones to practise chip-off extractions on, to learn about back-tracing and connection points and to carry out data-extractions.
+At the beginning of the training, the participants are handed a number of phones to practise Chip-Off extractions on, to learn about back-tracing and connection points and to carry out data-extractions.

 For whom is this training intended?